Pre-Construction Clearing

 Prefer a full project form?
 Use the detailed form

-When commercial sites get cleared
+When do commercial sites get cleared?

 Clearing usually happens at one of four moments on a commercial site: during entitlement support when a parcel needs to be visible for survey and engineering; during due diligence when a buyer wants to walk the boundary and confirm what is actually there; just before grading when vegetation, debris, or old structures would slow the dirt crew; and during easement, access road, or retention basin work where brush is keeping the design team out of the actual footprint.